abhi8893/abhi8893/README.md

 -->

 - 🔭 I’m currently working on creating a lit :fire: intro for my Github profile.
 Be on the lookout! :eyes:
 - ✔️ I have just finished the awesome 🔥 tensorflow deep learning course by mrdbourke.
-Check my repo [here](https://github.com/abhi8893/tensorflow-deep-learning-mrdbourke).
+Check out my repo [here](https://github.com/abhi8893/tensorflow-deep-learning-mrdbourke).

 Meanwhile checkout my repositories below 👇